 Some of the BONUS Benefits and Features are as follows:

 • You can easily access the claim with any high centered two wheel drive.

-• About 8 miles northwest of Superior, AZ.
+• About 60 miles NW of Phoenix, AZ.

 • Numerous gold, copper, silver, lead, zinc, geodes and agate specimens at nearby mines.

-• Superior is a small full service (friendly) mining community, with many points of interest.
+• Wickenburg is a small full service (friendly) community, with many points of interest about 14 miles ENE.

 • Beautiful winters, warm clear days, clear star filled nights.